Chicken Broccoli Alfredo

 - Finely chopped garlic

-- Saute the broccoli and garlic in the same pan you cooked the chicken in.
+Sautรฉ the broccoli and garlic in the same pan you cooked the chicken in.
 I like to add the rest of the butter at this point, too.
-As it cooks, the broccoli will release some moisture which is what you want.
+As it cooks, the broccoli will release some moisture.

-- Add the cream to the pan and heat it up with the broccoli.
-I like to simmer it for a few minutes with the broccoli.
+Add the cream to the pan and lightly simmer it for a few minutes with the broccoli.
 Add the Parmesan cheese and stir it all together.

-- Add cooked fettuccine, toss to coat it evenly in the sauce, and dinner is ready to serve.
+Add cooked fettuccine and toss to coat it evenly in the sauce.

-- This recipe serves four people so it helps to use a big pan with taller sides to make the sauce.
-That way, you don’t have overflow issues when you add the pasta.
+- This recipe serves four people, so using a large skillet with taller sides is helpful to make the sauce.
+That way, you donโt have overflow issues when you add the pasta.

-- To change things up try using finely chopped broccolini or broccoli rabe (which is a little more bitter) in place of the broccoli.
+- To change things, use finely chopped broccolini or broccoli rabe instead of the broccoli.

-- I’ve never been one to turn down leftover Alfredo, but the leftovers are never as good as when it’s freshly made.
-If you have leftovers, it helps to add a splash of cream when you rewarm them to bring the sauce back together.
-It has a tendency to break after it’s been sitting around for a while in the refrigerator.
+- Iโve never been one to turn down leftover Alfredo, but the leftovers are never as good as when itโs freshly made.
+If you have leftovers, add a splash of cream when you reheat to bring the sauce back together.
+It tends to break after it’s been chilled.

-- Serve your chicken broccoli alfredo with toasted bread and a crisp green salad on the side ❤
+- Serve your chicken broccoli alfredo pasta with garlic bread and a crisp green salad.

 Chicken Broccoli Alfredo